 Unsure what your symptoms mean?
-Take the test or message our team.
+Take the test or contact us

 Many patients experience long-lasting improvement, particularly when IPL is combined with ongoing dry eye management.